Defense Technology Training

 The Wyoming Law Enforcement Academy is hosting the professional training staff of the Defense Technology Training Academy who will be presenting a 4-Day Less Lethal Instructor Course at WLEA 1556 Riverbend Drive, Douglas Wyoming on August 17-20, 2026.
 The complete program consists of the following four areas: OC AEROSAL PROJECTORS, LESS LETHAL IMPACT MUNITIONS, CHEMICAL MUNITIONS, AND DISTRACTION DEVICES.

 Upon successful completion, The Defense Technology Training Academy will issue the student a Certificate of Completion in the appropriate subject.
-Each Attende must be physically fit for duty and able to perform the physical skills associated with tactical applications with the use of these products.
+Each attendee must be physically fit for duty and able to perform the physical skills associated with tactical applications with the use of these products.

 This certificate is valid for three calendar years from course completion.